ibm-cloud-docs/cis/logpush.md

 1. Store the following values in variables to be used in the API command:

    `CRN`
-   :   The full url-encoded CRN of the service instance.
+   :   The full URL-encoded Cloud Resource Name (CRN) of the service instance.

    `ZONE_ID`
    :   The domain ID.